zhangjeffer/Robynhood/README.md

 # Robynhood

-Robynhood is an offline interactive SMS application that allows users to view stock prices, add, remove and show stocks from a watchlist.
+Robynhood is an offline interactive SMS application that allow users to view stock prices, add, remove and show stocks from a watchlist.

 ![](images/robynhood.png)